Matchbook-Rentals/matchbook-web-frontend/to-do.md

    [ ] 2.2 ApplicationsSidebar component
    [ ] 2.3 ApplicationCard component
    [ ] 2.4 ApplicationDisplay component
+   [ ] 2.5 Move reqs GET to a server component/ or just higher component to persist through tab switch

 [ ] 3.
 GRid of tiles